KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

     }
 ```

 The execution happens from the top to the bottom.
 The top `if` statement is evaluated first.
-If that is `$false`, then it moves down to the next `else if` or `else` in the list.
+If that is `$false`, then it moves down to the next `elseif` or `else` in the list.
 That last `else` is the default action to take if none of the others return `$true`.

 ## switch